 Back in Malaysia, the H1N1 outbreak sounds new but is it?
 We had our share of battling virus outbreaks before – starting from the “common” Denggi fever to the Nipah virus.
 In some cases, we have become more veterans than others.
 By now, standard preventative measures by right should have been part and parcel of our daily life.

 So, I did not whether to feel amused when I read this in the papers:-

 Deputy Housing and Local Government Minister Datuk Seri Lajim Ukin said the local councils have been instructed to step up cleanliness at public areas especially toilets, tourists spots and hawker centres.

-Come on lah Lajim, whether we are facing with H1N1 or not, isn’t having clean toilets, tourist spots and hawker centres should have been part of the standard preventative measure for any diseases.
-This is Malaysia isn’t it?
+Come on lah Lajim, whether we are facing H1N1 or not, isn’t having clean toilets, tourist spots and hawker centres should have been part of the standard preventative measure for any diseases.
+This is Malaysia, isn’t it?
 Why is it we always react reactively?
 If we had been proactive, I doubt that the H1N1 would have been spread to 80 people by now.

 An outbreak of virus brought in by rats?
 We do have a large population of rats in a certain areas in KL and Selangor – a medical disaster just waiting to happen.